 Misusing Indefinite and Partitive Articles

-The exception to that rule would be ordering a water in a restaurant, or buying a water.
-In these cases, it is because the definer was omitted: a glass of water, or a bottle of water.
+An exception to that rule would be ordering a water in a restaurant, or buying a water.
+In these instances, it is because the definer was needed: a glass of water, or a bottle of water.

-The same rules hold true in French.
+In French the same rules hold true.
 Still, many students get this wrong.
 Here is the way it should be: